Experiencing this 7 day Big Island itinerary will give show you what the island of Hawaii has to offer! From waterfalls to volcanoes and more!

 Thurston Lava Tube

 Located about 1/2 mile from the Kīlauea Iki overlook is Nahuku, or popularly known as the Thurston Lava Tube.
 This spot is free to visit and the first portion is well lit.
-Although the lights end suddenly, so if you want to explore further, you’ll need headlamps.
+Although the supplied light comes to a sudden end.
+If you want to explore further, you’ll need headlamps.
 It’s hard to believe that just a few hundred years before, lava was pouring through these tubes.

 Kapoho Tide Pools